Runpython-IntroProgramming/Calculate-Pi/README.md

 The big "E" thing in that equation means "add that thing to the right over and over again, but keep changing the value of k.
 The first value of k is zero, the last value is n and k goes up by one each time."

-Your program must ask the user how many terms to use in the estimate of &pi;, how many significant figures, then print the estimate using that many significant figures.
+Your program must ask the user how many terms to use in the estimate of &pi;, how many decimal places, then print the estimate using that many decimal places.
 Exactly like this:

 ```
 I will estimate pi.
 How many terms should I use?
 100
-How many sig figs should I use in the result?
+How many decimal places should I use in the result?
 8
 The approximate value of pi is 3.1315929
 ```